PeriHub/PeriLab.jl/README.md

 - 📤📥 **Exodus Input/Output**: PeriLab uses the Exodus II data format for input and output, enabling easy transfer of data between simulation tools.

 - 🧮 **Abaqus Input**: PeriLab supports Abaqus input files, allowing users to create custom Abaqus models for their simulations.

+- 🗒️ **Gmsh Import**: PeriLab supports importing geometry from Gmsh files, allowing users to define complex geometries for their simulations.

 - ➗ **Bond filter**: The bond filter feature allows users to apply specific conditions to the bonds between particles in a simulation, influencing their behavior and interaction with other particles.